yugabyte/yugabyte-db/docs/content/preview/faq/general.md

 Please follow the steps in the [vulnerability disclosure policy](/preview/secure/vulnerability-disclosure-policy) to report a vulnerability to our security team.
 The policy outlines our commitments to you when you disclose a potential vulnerability, the reporting process, and how we will respond.

-## How do YugabyteDB, Yugabyte Platform and Yugabyte Cloud differ from each other?
+## How do YugabyteDB, YugabyteDB Anywhere and Yugabyte Cloud differ from each other?

 [YugabyteDB](../../quick-start/) is the 100% open source core database.
 It is the best choice for the startup organizations with strong technical operations expertise looking to deploy to production with traditional DevOps tools.

-[Yugabyte Platform](../../yugabyte-platform/overview/) is commercial software for running a self-managed YugabyteDB-as-a-Service.
+[YugabyteDB Anywhere](../../yugabyte-platform/overview/) is commercial software for running a self-managed YugabyteDB-as-a-Service.
 It has built-in cloud native operations, enterprise-grade deployment options and world-class support.
 It is the simplest way to run YugabyteDB in mission-critical production environments with one or more regions (across both public cloud and on-premises data centers).

 [Yugabyte Cloud](../../yugabyte-cloud/cloud-quickstart/) is Yugabyte's fully-managed cloud service on Amazon Web Services (AWS) and Google Cloud Platform (GCP).
 [Sign up](https://www.yugabyte.com/cloud/) to get started.